 BEST FROM THE NORTH

-Put a little hair on your chest this winter with just one shot of Russian Standard.
-We promise you’ll end quarantine a wildebeest.
+We know it’s getting warmer, but put a little hair on your chest with just one shot of Russian Standard.
+We promise you’ll enter this summer looking like a wildebeest.
 We kid, but in reality, Russian Standard is exactly that — a Russian standard.
 It’s unique for the fact that it offers both purity and taste by using hardy winter wheat grown on the Black Steppes of Russia and ice-cold waters from Russia’s Lake Ladoga.
-It’s distilled tons of times until it’s ready to be filtered through charcoal, giving it it’s brute, Siberian taste that will absolutely get the job done.
-At normally just a $20 price point per 750ml bottle, this stuff is the cheap vodka to snag for the colder months in quarantine.
+It’s distilled tons of times until it’s ready to be filtered through charcoal, giving it its brute, Siberian taste that will absolutely get the job done.
+At normally just a $20 price point per 750ml bottle, this stuff is the cheap vodka to snag for the warmer months ahead.

 BEST FROM GIN MAKERS